woman taking a photo of her tailored dress

 Create compelling content

-One surefire way to establish a stronger brand is through clever content marketing, advised Tiffany K. Schreane, marketing/advertising expert and professor with Borough of Manhattan Community College.
+One surefire way to establish a stronger brand is through clever content marketing, advised Tiffany K. Schreane, marketing/advertising expert and professor with the Borough of Manhattan Community College.

-“Creating whitepapers, blogs, articles, videos, podcasts, and other content online — posted on your website and social media platforms — that educates your target audience and draws awareness to your company and its offerings and benefits is worth the effort.
+“Creating white papers, blogs, articles, videos, podcasts, and other content online — posted on your website and social media platforms — that educates your target audience and draws awareness to your company and its offerings and benefits is worth the effort.
 It has the potential to position your brand as an industry leader among other competitive brands,” she said.
 “But this content shouldn’t be a sales pitch — it should be aimed to inform and inspire.”

 First, carefully identify your target audience.
 Next, create a list of topics and subject matter categories that you can create content around and for which your business provides solutions.